 In this moment, he couldn’t understand how the melody in her voice could have disappeared.
 He sat on the edge of her bed and realized that time, it had been cruel to her.
-It seemed as if it was just yesterday that they walked hand in hand on the river bank with her golden locks flying in the wind and a smell of strawberries lingering in the air around her.
-He never knew he liked strawberries until he met her.
+It seemed as if it were just yesterday that they walked hand in hand on the riverbank, her golden locks flying in the wind and the scent of strawberries lingering in the air around her.
+He had never known he liked strawberries until he met her.

 In the past week, it seemed as if subconsciously he had bought strawberries on the market on the corner of the street.
 He wouldn’t eat them as much as leave them on the countertop.
 The smell seemed to ease his mind.
-After all, she wasn’t there to tell him that it will all be okay.
+After all, she wasn’t there to tell him that everything would be okay.
 She was in the hospital, hooked up to the machinery that kept her chest rising and falling.

-He remembered how he would stay up all night and listen to her breathing in the first months of meeting her, afraid that if he closed his eyes she wouldn’t be there in the morning.
-The same fear seemed to cripple his bones every time he rushed to her side in the evening to stay the night beside the only person he had ever truly loved.
+He remembered how he would stay up all night, listening to her breathing in the first months of meeting her, afraid that if he closed his eyes, she wouldn’t be there in the morning.
+The same fear seemed to cripple his bones every time he rushed to her side in the evening, staying the night beside the only person he had ever truly loved.
 How could he unhook her?
 How could he let her go?

 Their only son would rarely visit his mother.
 It didn’t fit in his head how he could be so cold.
 In the past three months, his visits had grown rare.
 He would say “Let her go Dad” and the sentence alone made him fume with resentment against his son.
 How can he let her go so easily?
 Didn’t he love his mother?
 How could a child ever say such a thing?
 And so he did the only thing he knew to hurt him, he stopped talking to him.
 As if he never had a son in the first place.